menzascripting/Mnet/README.md

     make install

-Check your PERL5LIB environment variable if INSTALL\_BASE was used, or if you copied the lib/Mnet directory somewhere instead of using Makefile.PL.
+Check your PERL5LIB environment variable if INSTALL\_BASE was used, or if you copied the lib/Mnet directory somewhere instead of using the included Makefile.PL script.
 Refer to [ExtUtils::MakeMaker](https://metacpan.org/pod/ExtUtils%3A%3AMakeMaker) for more information

 # AUTHOR